whyhankee/dbwrkr/README.md

 wrkr.disconnect(callback);
 ```

-### subscribe()
+### subscribe(eventName, queueName, callback)

 Subscribe an event to a queue.
-When polling the handler will be called when this event arrives.
+The queue-handler will be called when this event arrives.

 ```
 wrkr.subscribe(eventName, queueName, callback)
 ```

-### unsubscribe()
+### unsubscribe(eventName, queueName, callback)

-Unsubscribe and event from a queue.
+Unsubscribe an event from a queue.
-The handler will still be called for all the events are already in the queue.
 New events will no longer be queued.

 ```